genesiscommunitysuccess/docs/docs/05_operations/02_commands/04_Genx_CLI.md

 | [lint](#lint)   |[folder]       | Lint TypesScript and style files |
 | [upgrade](#upgrade) | [folder]      | upgrade Foundation UI dependencies |

-## How to use it
+## How to use genx

 There are two main ways to run the Genx CLI:

-- standalone - outside of an existing project such as when scaffolding a new project
+- standalone - outside of an existing project, such as when scaffolding a new project
-- local - within an existing project such as when executing builds within a project
+- local - within an existing project, such as when executing builds within a project

 ### Standalone